jimpil/coral/README.md

 ## What
-A tiny Clojure library for (in-process) correlation of IDs (e.g. request/reply scenarios in distributed systems).
+A tiny Clojure library for (in-process) correlation of IDs (e.g. request/response scenarios in distributed systems).
 Started out as a Kafka helper, but quickly realised there is nothing Kafka-specific here (i.e. the system is oblivious to potential taps/sinks).

-As long as your producers/consumers are in-process, you can use this.
+The core object (`coral.core.Correlator`) is essentially a custom wrapper around `core.cache` impls (wrapped in `atom`), and therefore can be considered stateful.

 ## Where
 ;; TODO